SatoryKono/bioactivity_data_acquisition/docs/README.md

 ## Continuous Integration

-The GitHub Actions workflow (`.github/workflows/ci.yaml`) runs Ruff, Black, mypy, and pytest on each push and pull request targeting `main` or `work`.
+The GitHub Actions workflow (`.github/workflows/ci.yaml`) runs comprehensive quality checks on each push and pull request targeting `main` or `develop`:

+- **Linting**: Ruff for code style and formatting
+- **Type checking**: mypy in strict mode
+- **Security**: Bandit and Safety vulnerability scans
+- **Testing**: pytest with 90% coverage threshold
+- **Documentation**: MkDocs build and deployment

+### CI Artifacts

+All generated reports and outputs are uploaded as GitHub Actions artifacts instead of being committed to the repository:

+- **Test outputs**: Generated test files and results
+- **Coverage reports**: XML and HTML coverage reports
+- **Security reports**: Bandit and Safety JSON reports
+- **Benchmark results**: Performance test results
+- **Logs**: Test execution logs

+Access artifacts via the Actions tab in GitHub.
+See [docs/ci.md](docs/ci.md) for detailed information about artifact locations and access.

 ## API Limits Monitoring